NupurHardiya/verbaVista/README.md

 # verbaVista(chatBot)
-verbaVista is a simple chatbot application built using Python and Tkinter.
+verbaVista is a simple chatbot application built using Python and Streamlit.

 ## Description #
 This chatbot allows users to interact with a pre-trained model to receive responses based on the input provided.
 The chatbot is capable of understanding various intents and providing appropriate responses.